Session Strategies

 After this session I had a clear picture of what we use and what OpenRouter supports.
 No code was changed.
 Just a document I could review, share with my team, and use as input for the execution sessions.

 Investigation sessions often go through multiple iterations.
-As I change technical requirements, discover new constraints, or rethink the approach — the exploration document evolves with me.
+As I change technical requirements, discover new constraints, or rethink the approach — the investigation document evolves.
 It is a living document until I’m ready to execute.

 Execution Sessions

 Execution sessions are about executing the plan or part of the plan.
 They usually start with planning mode, and then I accept the edits.
 By splitting investigation and execution, execution sessions have a more focused context.
-The summary or detailed plan from the investigation session becomes the starting point.
+The summary or detailed plan from the investigation session becomes the input for execution session.

 Context stays low.
 Results stay consistent.
 The output of execution sessions is working code.

-Investigation SessionsExplore, analyse, ask questionsRead-only modeCan easily consume 50%+of context windowOutput = documentExecution SessionsExecute part or entire planPlan mode → accept editsContext stays low(narrow scope)Output = working code
+Investigation SessionsExplore, analyse, ask questionsRead-only modeCan easily consume 50%+of context windowOutput = documentExecution SessionsExecute part or entire planPlan mode → accept editsNew context window only for execution(narrow scope)Output = working code

 The Workflow

-Output from investigation session is input for execution session.
+The output of your investigation session becomes the input for your execution session.

 SESSION WORKFLOWInvestigateCan we implement X?Does this API support Y?How does it affect tests?DocumentIdea, behaviours,technical detailsPlanGive doc to agent.Review plan.ExecuteImplement.One task at a time.